Memphis Tigers football: Southern Miss

 The Memphis Tigers' football rivalry with bordering-state opponent Southern Miss is officially named the Black and Blue Bowl and dates back to 1935.
 Southern Miss is tied with Ole Miss as Memphis' most-played football opponent all-time.
 Southern Miss leads the all-time series 40–22–1 with the last game played in 2012.
 The annual series between the Tigers and Golden Eagles ended after Memphis joined the American Athletic Conference in 2013.
 The rivalry will be renewed in 2027 and 2030 as a nonconference game after more than a decade of dormancy.

 UAB

 Memphis and bordering-state opponent UAB annually play a football rivalry game called “The Battle of the Bones” where the winning team receives a 100 lb bronze statue of a rack of ribs.
 This pays homage to both school's cities prominence in BBQ.
 The rivalry temporarily ended when Memphis moved to the American Athletic Conference after the 2012 season.
 UAB leads the all-time series 10–5, but Memphis won the last matchup which allowed the Tigers to keep the Bones Trophy.
-The rivalry was rekindled in 2023 when UAB joined Memphis in the American Athletic Conference.
+The rivalry was rekindled in 2023 when UAB joined Memphis in the American Conference.